ochubey/device-dealer/README.md

 ```sh
 npm run authorize-ios
 ```
 Install ideviceinstaller and carthage for Appium to install application and WDA.
-Also ios-deploy is needed globaly in order to install applications to the real devices.
+Also ios-deploy is needed globally in order to install applications to the real devices.
 ```sh
 brew install ideviceinstaller
 brew install carthage